 Routes

-BFK’s Fall Bike Celebration’s magnificent Bike Tour is always on the third Sunday of September (Sept.
-17 in 2023) — offering something for everyone.
-Online ride registration is open at BikeReg*.
+BFK’s Fall Bike Celebration Weekend’s magnificent Bike Tour — this year proudly presented by Opalescence Dental — is always on the third weekend of September (Sept.
+22 in 2024) — offering something for everyone.
+Ride registration is open at BikeReg through 11:59pm ET on Sept.
+15, 2024 until our online registration limit of 200 riders is reached.
+After that, “no-limit” in-person registration will be offered on site on the morning of the Ride.
 It’s not a race, and, E-bikes & recumbents are welcome!
 Day of ride registration for Sunday’s Bike Tour will be OPEN on-site Sunday.

 IN A NUTSHELL